What constitutes workplace hazards?

 - Funeral benefits are provided to the deceased employee including burial or cremation

-- Death benefits are given to the legal dependents such as the spouse and children of the deceased employee.
+- Death benefits are for the legal dependents such as the spouse and children of the deceased employee.

 It is mandatory for all employers in the United States except the state of Texas which gives their business owners freehand in choosing whether to give it or not to their employees.
 The law governing it is however regulated by every 50 states.